Henry Ward (artist): Early work

 In 1994–1995, Ward presented two exhibitions at the Nicholas Lusher Fine Art in Hamilton, Bermuda, which later established itself as the Lusher Gallery LLC in New York.
 These works were created at his mother's home in Suffolk, following the deaths of his father and best friend.

-In 1996, he completed his masters in "Contemporary Art Theory" at Winchester School of Art, with his thesis on the "history of contemporary figurative painting practice, as evidenced in the work of Eric Fischl and the California Arts Movement".
+In 1996, he completed his master's in "Contemporary Art Theory" at Winchester School of Art, with his thesis on the "history of contemporary figurative painting practice, as evidenced in the work of Eric Fischl and the California Arts Movement".

 Later in 1996, Ward presented an exhibition at the Burnaby Gallery in Bermuda.
 His work entitled Mick earned him the Royal Institute of Oil Painters Winsor and Newton Art Prize and he subsequently moved to New York where he continued his studies of Chuck Close, Eric Fischl, and Cindy Sherman.
 He set up a studio in the artists neighbourhood of Williamsburg where he was able to network with other artists.

 By the age of 28 he had presented exhibitions at Tatistcheff's Fifth Avenue gallery in New York.